[Updated 2015-04-13, esp. regarding quantities, in boxed summary below.]

 ♦ Turn over into large floured bowl, cover lightly, rise overnight in fridge.

 ♦ Turn over onto floured board, gently divide into two or more loaves and shape.
-Put bottom side up into floured bowls, cover lightly, and let rise for 6-8 hours or overnight in fridge.
+Put bottom side up into floured bowls, cover lightly, and let rise for 6-8 hours at warm room temp or overnight in fridge.

 (Possibly Day 3)